About me

 Evolution

-Six years ago, I started hitting a wall — I needed more purpose in my work.
+Eventually I started hitting a wall — I needed more purpose in my work.
 I began exploring user experience and design thinking.

-Suddenly I had terms that defined what was important to me the whole time — to build the solution for the user, not the maker; to get feedback.
+Now I had terms that defined what was important to me the whole time — to build the solution for the user, not the maker; to get feedback.

 Since then I've practiced a human-centered approach to my work, advocating for users of all backgrounds and abilities.